 Nondiscrimination Laws: Everyone Should Be Treated Fairly

-All Americans–no matter what state they call home–should have the opportunity to live their lives free from discrimination.
+All Americans, no matter what state they call home, should have the opportunity to live their lives free from discrimination.
 But right now, there are no explicit federal protections against our LGBTQ neighbors being fired, refused service at a business, or denied housing simply because of who they are or who they love.
 It’s time to update the laws–federally, in the states, and locally–so that all people, including LGBTQ people, are protected from discrimination.
-(Click here to download a PDF version of this resource)

-Discrimination is Wrong, No Matter Whom It Affects:
+Discrimination is Wrong, No Matter Who It Affects:

 LGBTQ people are our neighbors, co-workers, friends, and family.
 When it comes to being able to earn a living, having a place to live, or being served by a business or government office, they should be treated like anyone else and not be discriminated against.

 Protecting people from discrimination, including LGBTQ people, is about treating others as we want to be treated.
 Even though we may have different beliefs, what’s most important is focusing on what we have in common—taking pride in our work, respecting our neighbors, and giving back to our communities.

 All hardworking people should have the opportunity to earn a living and provide for themselves and their families.
 Nobody should have to live in fear of being fired for reasons that have nothing to do with their job performance.
 Employees should be judged on their qualifications, experience, and the job they do—nothing more, nothing less.

 Nondiscrimination policies that cover LGBTQ Americans–which already exist in the majority of Fortune 500 companies, 21 states, and hundreds of local municipalities across the country–have helped create diverse, productive workplaces that are competitive in a global marketplace.
 America’s largest employers know these policies are simply good for business.